jpatrick999/SQL-Project/starting_with_questions.md

 Answer:
 ![alt text](q3_answer.png)

+For most countries mens t shirts and youtube were being categories.
+This was also true for USA but they also had more nests and google categories also.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**